tamagui/tamagui/next.md

   - add test that kitchen-sink loads, test a few components
     - make sure loop/multi animations work too
     - https://twitter.com/FernandoTheRojo/status/1470178294721036290
-  - flicker on some enterStyle animation native (hermes only)
   - mismatch SSR SelectTrigger due to componentName override
   - // TODO still have as const bug
   - try using react-native-web $css object support for classnames